khaledhikmat/goqur/README.md

 ## Design Notes

 *Custom handlers are a thing in Functions.
-The source has an example in Go.
+This source code has an [example](golang/server.go) in Go.
 But obviously it makes more sense to use C# for this purpose since the client SDKs are much richer.*

 - Experiment with custom handlers using Go in Azure Functions to expose  `goqur` REST endpoints.
 - Investigate these existing Quran APIs [https://quran.api-docs.io/v3/verses](https://quran.api-docs.io/v3/verses), [https://alquran.cloud/api](https://alquran.cloud/api) and [http://docs.globalquran.com/Tutorials](http://docs.globalquran.com/Tutorials).